From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: LAWN Architectures: A 3-D Web of Connectivity, Sensing, and Control

 To realize the full potential of LAWN and ensure seamless integration with the broader telecommunication ecosystem, aligning LAWN with emerging standards is crucial.
 The 3rd Generation Partnership Project (3GPP) has been proactively evolving its specifications to support NTN, creating an essential bridge towards the forthcoming 6G infrastructure.

 The 3GPP has recently taken initial steps to accommodate aerial and NTN in its standards.
-Release 17’s scope of NTN encompassed both satellites and airborne platforms, identifying aerial drones and HAPs as special use cases within the NTN framework.
+Release 17’s scope of NTN encompassed both satellites and airborne platforms, identifying aerial drones and HAPs as special use cases within the NTN framework \cite{saad2024non}.
 In parallel, the system architecture work in Release 17 defined new functions to support aerial drone identification, authentication, and authorization over cellular networks.
 Building on this foundation, Release 18 expanded NTN capabilities to improve coverage and performance and to enable closer integration with terrestrial networks.
-On the aerial drone side, Release 18 introduced explicit new radio (NR) enhancements to better accommodate drones as network clients.
+On the aerial drone side, Release 18 introduced explicit new radio (NR) enhancements to better accommodate drones as network clients \cite{3gpp2024service}.
 In addition, the new ``Mobile IAB” work item in Release 18 defined procedures for integrated access and backhaul (IAB) nodes mounted on moving vehicles, such as drones.
 This allows a drone equipped with a 5G base station to dynamically provide coverage to users in a cell, effectively creating a low-altitude cell site that can relocate as needed.

-Despite the above progress, the current 3GPP specifications mainly focus on the data-plane of the LAWN, while leaving gaps across the other three functional planes.
-In particular, C2 signaling, cooperative sensing, and edge-cloud coordination remain either optional or entirely absent, preventing LAWN from operating as a fully integrated cyber-physical platform.
+Despite this progress, current 3GPP specifications remain largely data-plane centric and do not yet provide native support for LAWN’s integrated control, sensing, and I\&C planes.
+In particular, standard primitives for safety-critical C2 reliability and redundancy, cooperative perception message exchange and trust, and task/model continuity across edge nodes are still missing or only loosely defined, which limits LAWN from operating as a fully integrated cyber-physical platform.